iluwatar/java-design-patterns/serverless/README.md

 AWS supports processing event generated from AWS Services (S3/Cloudwatch/etc) and using aws as a compute engine is our first choice.

+## (Backend as a Service or "BaaS")
+This example creates a backend for ‘persons’ collection which uses DynamoDB NoSQL database service also provided by Amazon.

 ## AWS lambda function implementation

 AWS lambda SDK provides pre-defined interface `com.amazonaws.services.lambda.runtime